-- strengths and challenges
+- · strengths and challenges

-- lived experiences
+- · lived experiences

 - home and spoken languages

 - culture and ways of being and knowing

 They use culturally responsive, anti-racist approaches to provide culturally safe spaces for all children and adults.
 Linguistically and culturally responsive educators recognize that children are influenced by their families and community.
 Families will have varying ideas and understandings about how children learn and develop based on their cultural and lived experiences.
 It is important, therefore, to be respectful of this uniqueness and talk with families about how to integrate these linguistic and cultural experiences into the early learning and child care program.
-There is an opportunity for educators to create indoor and outdoor learning environments that reflect the many languages and cultures of the children learn culturally valued knowledge and skills in the course of their daily lived experiences in familiar and community contexts" (Massing 2013, 6).
+There is an opportunity for educators to create indoor and outdoor learning environments that reflect the many languages and cultures of the children and families with whom they work.
+"It is premised on the understanding that children learn culturally valued knowledge and skills in the course of their daily lived experiences in familiar and community contexts" (Massing 2013, 6).
 Educators engage in these languages and cultures in meaningful ways that go beyond superficial or stigmatizing perceptions of difference; they mindfully hold on to the principles of equity, diversity, inclusion, accessibility, and anti-racism as they infuse their programs with language and culture.